8081Knights/KnightsDocumentation/content/docs/frc/programming/intro-to-swerve/looking-at-swerve.md

 ## Swerve Overview

-Swerve is a little complex at first, but to implement it takes a lot of thinking (trust me, I'll try to make it easy, so you don't have to have a few existential crisis as you program it for the sixth time)
+Swerve is a little complex at first, but to implement it takes a lot of thinking (trust me, I'll try to make it easy, so you don't have to have a few existential crises as you program it for the sixth time)

 Sweve drive has to start with the basics: you have 4 wheels.
 The first thing you need to do is understand how they work.

-Each of you for wheels has some manner that they need to go to push your robot, and there are *2* different factors that show how they work.
+Each of your four wheels has some manner that they need to go to push your robot, and there are *2* different factors that show how they work.
 These are:

 - **Speed** - How fast you want your wheel to go.
 This is a number between 0 and 1, where 0 is not moving at all and 1 is maximum speed.
 - **Heading** - The direction the wheel needs to go.